Hiyori-API/hiyori-cli/readme.md

 | Wikipedia Japanese | `wp_jp`                 |

 ## Roadmap
-Right now the main focus will be to integrate the initial 3 sources and build a relational Anime DB.
+Right now the main focus will be to integrate the initial 3 sources and build a relational Anime metadata DB.

 ### QOL
 - [ ] Allow to update entry (if it exists) instead of skipping during ingestion